 Placement exams are by appointment.
-We have appointment times in the morning and the early evening, Monday-Thursday during designated weeks.
-Please complete the form on our How To Register page and a staff member will contact you.
+We have appointment times in the morning and the early evening on specific dates.
+Please complete the form on our Take a Class page and a staff member will contact you.

 I took the placement exam one year ago but didn’t register.
 Can I register for class?

 The REEP exam is valid for 6 months.
 After 6 months, the exam must be taken again before registering for class.
 Please email us at email@example.com about your intent to register.
-You can also complete the form on our How To Register page and a staff member will contact you.
+You can also complete the form on our Take a Class page and a staff member will contact you.